 - Check seals for leaks, both on fuel systems on machines and also on storage tanks.

 - Maintain good housekeeping in storage tanks (i.e. drain any existing water from storage tanks and keep them clean, so that only dry fuel is stored).

 - Reduce fuel storage periods, ideally to a maximum of six months.

 - Check and replace fuel filters after the change to the new fuel.

 If you are replacing seals, it is best to use a material which is fully compatible with the new fuel.
-CONCAWE, an association of mainly oil industry representatives, has conducted tests of materials compatibility, and expects to issue a formal report shortly.
-The following draft table extracted from the report was issued at the Stakeholders’ Meeting.
+CONCAWE, a technical association of European oil refiners has produced a report - 9/09 Guidelines for handling and blending FAME that provides advice on biodiesel materials compatibility.
+The following table extracted from the report was issued at the Stakeholders’ Meeting.
 It covers blends of diesel fuel containing bio-derived components.
 The most universally recognised compatible seal (elastomer) material is known by the trade name ‘Viton®’.
 Other seal materials e.g. Nylon, Teflon® and Fluorocarbon are also recommended for use with the new fuel.